vi-rwth/FESTA/README.md

 ### Usage advice

 It is advised to use FES-histograms with sufficient bins, since the tolerance of the minimum frame identification and mapping of minima depend on the bin quantity.<br>
-The multiprocessing version might show significant use of memory.
-In case this behavior is problematic for the used machine it is advised to use the serial script or upgrade the memory of the machine.<br>
 The scripts were tested on Windows and Linux.
 The output may lack certain visuals if used on Windows.